drohrbaugh9/The-Seven-Commandment-/THE SEVEN COMMANDMENTƧ.md

 3. No animal shall wear clothes.
 4. No animal shall sleep in a bed with sheets.
 5. No animal shall drink alcohol to excess.
-6. No animal shall kill any other animal.
+6. No animal shall kill any other animal without cause.
 7. All animals are equal.